 The Faculty provides a standard of education that is fully in line with that of other high quality European medical schools.
 Its Medicine programme (which results in an M.D. degree) is available in three languages: Hungarian, English and German.

-International Relations The Faculty of Medicine’s network of international contacts spans three continents and includes student and staff exchange programmes, as well as scientific collaboration.
+International Relations The Faculty of Medicine’s network of international contacts spans across three continents and includes student and staff exchange programmes, as well as scientific collaboration.

 Other partner universities in Germany include the Free University of Berlin, the University of Lübeck, and the University of Ulm.
 While most of these exchange programmes are run according to a set exchange quota and duration of stay, the latter two are initiated through individual invitation.